 To download your copy, click here.
 I hope your children enjoy this St. Patrick’s Day activity as much as mine do.
 You can time them as they race around the house looking for all of these items on the list.
 Or you can allow them to explore at their leisure.
 It’s really up to you and how you want to play it.
 I think the younger they are, the less of a timed event it should be.

 My two older kids love to compete against one another.
 So, I usually just let them have at one another on their own.
 They don’t need me anymore to get involved.
-I usually just hand them the St. Patrick’s Day Scavenger Hunt and then they are off to the races!
+I usually just hand them the hunt and then they are off to the races!
 LOL

 What do you think of this list?
 Did I leave anything out?
 Would love to hear your thoughts!